Clv86/aloha-surf/README.md

 # Aloha Surf - A website dedicated to French West coast surfing conditions

-As a user of surf conditions websites, I've noticed how hard it is to find the right predictions in my area (most surfers are used to comparing several websites).
-Therefore, I wanted to develop a minimalist website dedicated to specific spots on the French West coast, with few details but cross-referencing several databases to give the most precise conditions.
+As a user of surf conditions websites and a beginner developer, I wanted to develop a minimalist website dedicated to specific spots on the French West coast, with few details but cross-referencing several databases to give the most precise conditions.

-As a beginner developer, I wanted to use this project to learn more about React, use APIs, and make some weather calculations with basic algorithms.
+This project was perfect to practice React, use APIs, and learn more about weather forecast.

 ## Challenges and future implementations

 This first version of the website lacks of one fundamental piece of information, which is the tide.
 This data is hard to find in free databases.
-In terms of structure, the surfing conditions tables need to be optimized in code and made more readable, with more conditional formatting for example.
+Some Iphone models tend to resize the window.innerHeight value on Safari once the keyboard is used.
+This affect the website display and the responsive design has to be adjusted to correct this.
+A notation system should be added to comment the surf conditions.
 Also, to improve accuracy, I would like to cross-reference more meteorological databases in the future.

-The last main implementation needed is a report on day's conditions.
-Usualy, reports on website are problematic because conditions quality depends on surfer level.
-I would like to implement useful descriptions based on surfers levels.

 # Getting Started with Create React App